Former Broncos, Falcons, Giants coach Dan Reeves dies at 77 - NewsBreak

 Reeves engineered a trade that brought Michael Vick to the Falcons and made his final playoff appearance in 2002, when Atlanta became the first road team to win a playoff game in Green Bay.

-But Vick was injured during the 2003 preseason, and Reeves was fired after the team won just three of its first 13 games.Andrew Alexander, 52, son of former Tennessee Sen. Lamar Alexander, dies
+But Vick was injured during the 2003 preseason, and Reeves was fired after the team won just three of its first 13 games.See how cities celebrated the start of 2022

 He ended his coaching career with a record of 190-165-2.